-Provision for children with Sen is covered by the SEN Code of Practice 2015.
+Provision for children with SEND is covered by the SEND Code of Practice 2015.
 At Henleaze Junior School, we offer the same opportunities to all of our pupils and seek to involve them all in setting and achieving aspirational goals, both in the curriculum and in their personal development.

 Henleaze Junior School has a strong history of fully inclusive education for children with a wide range of SEN, including cerebral palsy, ASD, ADHD, visual and hearing impairments, and SEMH.

 The school buildings are fully accessible.
 4 of our classrooms have direct level access from the outside, the first floor classrooms and library are accessed by lift, and the 4 classrooms in “temporary” huts have ramped access.
 Adaptations have been made to suit children with visual impairments, and there are facilities for physiotherapy and storage of mobility equipment.
 There is a fully equipped disabled toilet with shower and hoist.

 Provision for children with SEND is led by our SENDCO and delivered by class teachers with the assistance of our Learning Support Team.
 Between them, the members of the team have a wide range of expertise in the fields of speech and language, autism, ADHD, behaviour management, physical disabilities, anxiety and attachment disorders, as well as qualifications in delivery of literacy, numeracy, physical coordination and social skills programmes.
 All teaching and learning support staff have had training in dyslexia-friendly strategies and behaviour management, and most have been trained in Team Teach positive handling techniques.

 The school has a link Educational Psychologist.
 Depending on individual needs, we also work with agencies including the Sensory Impairment Team, CAMHS, speech and language therapists (SALT), occupational therapists and physiotherapists.